Curvature growth of some 4-dimensional gradient Ricci soliton singularity models: Introduction

 \subsection{Classification of $3$-dimensional singularity models}

 There is now a complete classification of 3-dimensional singularity models.
 We shall use GRS as an abbreviation for gradient Ricci soliton.
 Firstly, $3$-dimensional noncollapsed shrinking GRS with bounded curvature have been classified by Hamilton \cite{H95b} and by Perelman \cite{P2}, who proved nonexistence in the noncompact positive sectional curvature case.
 Naber \cite{Naber} showed that shrinking GRS with bounded curvature must be noncollapsed.
 It was shown that $3$-dimensional shrinking GRS must have bounded curvature via the works of Cao, Chen, and Zhu \cite{CCZ} and Ni and Wallach \cite{NW}, with related works by Chen \cite{Chen} and Petersen and Wylie \cite{PW}.
 Secondly, Brendle \cite{Brendle1} proved the assertion by Perelman that the only $3$-dimensional nonflat noncollapsed steady GRS is the rotationally symmetric Bryant soliton.
 Thirdly, the works of Hamilton \cite{H95b}, Perelman \cite{P1}, and Brendle \cite{Brendle2}, prove that any $3$-dimensional singularity model must be either a shrinking GRS or a steady GRS.
-In particular, Brendle \cite{Brendle2} proved Perelman's conjecture that the any $3$-dimensional noncollapsed ancient solution with positive bounded sectional curvature must be a steady GRS.
-Finally, one can conclude from the results above that the possible $3$-dimensional oriented singularity models are classified as: a shrinking spherical space form $S^3/\Gamma$, a round cylinder $S^2 \times \RR$ or its $\ZZ_2$-quotient, or the Bryant soliton.
+In particular, Brendle \cite{Brendle2} proved Perelman's conjecture that any $3$-dimensional noncollapsed ancient solution with positive bounded sectional curvature must be a steady GRS.
+See Bamler and Kleiner \cite{BK3} for a later, alternative treatment related to their work on strong stability of $3$-dimensional Ricci flow and their proof of the generalized Smale conjecture \cite{BK1,BK2}.
+Finally, one obtains from Hamilton, Perelman, and Brendle's results that the possible $3$-dimensional oriented singularity models are classified as: a shrinking spherical space form $S^3/\Gamma$, a round cylinder $S^2 \times \RR$ or its $\ZZ_2$-quotient, or the Bryant soliton.

 There has been much progress on the understanding of higher-dimensional shrinking GRS, largely due to the works of Munteanu and Wang (see e.g. \cite{MunteanuWang5,MunteanuWang6} and the references therein), with the strongest results in dimension $4$.
-Kotschwar and Wang proved an important uniqueness result \cite{KW}.
-For progress on steady GRS, see Deng and Zhu \cite{DZ} and Munteanu, Sung, and Wang \cite{MSW} and the references therein.
+Wylie \cite{Wylie} proved that the fundamental group is finite.
+Kotschwar and Wang proved an important uniqueness result \cite{KW}; see also \cite{Kot,KW2}.
+Haslhofer and M\"uller \cite{HM1,HM2} have proved precompactness theorems.
+Y.\,Li and B.\,Wang \cite{LiWang} proved an improved no local collapsing theorem for shrinking GRS.